AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 #### TESTS_BP

 BP is an acronym for _Base Path_.
-The path to where MFTF supplementary files are located in the Magento codebase.
+The path to where the Functional Testing Framework supplementary files are located in the Adobe Commerce or Magento Open Source codebase.

 Example: